Recipes & Formulasfoundationalprofessional bakers and confectioners9 min read

 The scaling faults table lists the common failures - underweight loaves (loss ignored), over-fermented big batches (friction/water temp not recalculated), slack dough from a 1:1 yeast swap, collapsed cakes from flat leavener in deep tins, and costing that forgot yield.
 Read it before your next big batch.

-All five formula cards in data.json show ingredient rows with percentages, a total percentage, a worked example at a real batch size, and process steps with temperatures and times; every percentage, conversion and yield figure in this article has been arithmetically checked for self-consistency.
+All five formula cards below show ingredient rows with percentages, a total percentage, a worked example at a real batch size, and process steps with temperatures and times; every percentage, conversion and yield figure in this article has been arithmetically checked for self-consistency.

 White pan loaf - one formula, two batch sizes (the scaling vehicle)